prologic/prologic/README.md

 For why; please read [this Twt](https://twtxt.net/twt/xv2o3ua)

-Or [this Blob post](https://thelig.ht/abandoning-github/) by a frllow OSS dev.
+Or [this Blog post](https://thelig.ht/abandoning-github/) by a frllow OSS dev.

 if anyone has any thoughts or comments, feel free to reach out to me.